matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/4 Test Estimation Techniques.md

 * Complexity of the product domain
 * Requirements for quality characteristics (performance, usability, etc)
 * Required level of detail for test documentation
-* Requirements for legal and regulatory requirements
+* Requirements for legal & regulatory requirements

 #### Development Process Characteristics influencing Test Effort
-* Stability and maturity of the organisation
+* Stability & maturity of the organisation
 * Development model in use
 * Test approach
 * Tools used